-- Participated in afterschool care for 1,509 students from - · Facilitating quality of life for the elderly: The Smart Mobile Clinic continues to travel to remote areas, providing medical care services for the elderly and individuals with limited mobility.
-Conducting educational courses to promote physical and mental health for the elderly in the surrounding communities.
-Course topics range from health, technology. environmental protection, to arts and crafts. - Improving the learning and living environments of underprivileged children: ASEH is a long-term supporter of after-school care programs for disadvantaged students in rural areas.
+- Participated in afterschool care for 1,509 students from disadvantaged households - Provided financial aid for 62.523 students from disadvantaged households - \ More information refer to 8.4 Community Engagement and strengthening the semiconductor industry talent pool. · Facilitating quality of life for the elderly: The Smart Mobile Clinic continues to travel to remote areas, providing medical care services for the elderly and individuals with limited mobility.
+Conducting educational courses to promote physical and mental health for the elderly in the topics range from health, technology.

+environmental protection, to arts and

+surrounding communities.
+Course

+crafts.
+Improving the learning and living environments of underprivileged children: ASEH is a long-term supporter of after-school care programs for disadvantaged students in rural areas.
 By providing financial support to and improving learning and living environments of the children, ASEH shines a ray of hope on the children's future.

-Focus SDGs Alignment Business Drivers Business Benefits & KPIs Social/Environmental Benefits & KPIs Impacts Public Advocacy 17 PARTNERSHIPS FOR THE COALS Sustainable development goals are achieved through the sharing of knowledge, expertise, technologies and financial resources.
+Focus SDGs Alignment Business Drivers Business Benefits & KPIs Social/Environmental Benefits & KPIs Impacts Public Advocacy 17 PARTHERSHIPS TO THE COALS Sustainable development goals are achieved through the sharing of knowledge, expertise, technologies and financial resources.
 To that end, ASEH is promoting global partnerships in sustainable development, exchanging knowledge, expertise and technology knowhow with stakeholders, and expanding its sphere of influence through active involvement in industry organizations.
-The primary factors driving the company's core operations are: Developing and formulating the next generation semiconductor technology blueprint and standards with the industry supply chain Co-developing policy white papers with industry associations to serve as references for the establishment of policies and regulatory standards 2030 Targets 25 sustainability initiatives Driving innovation and development in semiconductor and electronic technologies and improving ASEH's leadership status in sustainable development 2022 Collaborated with 44 external organizations in areas related to core business Active member of SEMI, the leading global industry association representing the electronics and design supply chain Vice Chairmanship of the SEMI Board of Directors Driving technology and industry through representation at key SEMI committees; Assembly and Testing, Flextech, Smart Manufacturing, MEMS and Sensors, HighTech Green Manufacturing, Materials, Testing, Cybersecurity and Sustainable Manufacturing 2015-2022 Collaborated with 479 external organizations in areas related to core business Initiating and driving impactful sustainability agendas to advance the semiconductor industry 2022 Collaborated with 79 external organizations in sustainable development Driving the development of standards and regulations in 5 areas: Net-zero Emissions, DEIR, SEMI E187 & E188 Cybersecurity Standard, Air Pollution Prevention and Control, and Waste Management 2015-2022 See Sustainability and legislative initiatives Driving the development of the semiconductor industry: Setting industry standards for advanced packaging and associated technologies.
+The primary factors driving the company's core operations are: Developing and formulating the next generation semiconductor technology blueprint and standards with the industry supply chain Co-developing policy white papers with industry associations to serve as references for the establishment of policies and regulatory standards 2030 Targets 25 sustainability initiatives Driving innovation and development in semiconductor and electronic technologies and improving ASEH's leadership status in sustainable development 2022 Collaborated with 44 external organizations in areas related to core business Active member of SEMI, the leading global industry association representing the electronics and design supply chain Vice Chairmanship of the SEMI Board of Directors Driving technology and industry through representation at key SEMI committees; Assembly and Testing, Flextech, Smart Manufacturing, MEMS and Sensors, HighTech Green Manufacturing, Materials, Testing, Cybersecurity and Sustainable Manufacturing 2015-2022 Collaborated with 479 external organizations in areas related to core business Initiating and driving impactful sustainability agendas to advance the semiconductor industry 2022 Collaborated with 79 external organizations in sustainable development Driving the development of standards and regulations in 5 areas: Net-zero Emissions, DEIR, SEMI E187 & E188 Cybersecurity Standard, Air Pollution Prevention and Control, and Waste Management 2015-2022 Se sustainability and legislative initiatives Driving the development of the semiconductor industry: Setting industry standards for advanced packaging and associated technologies.
 Collaborating across the industry chain to promote the advancement of the industry.
 Improve the sustainable development and environment of the semiconductor industry: By participating in relevant initiatives, we improve the sustainable development and environment of the semiconductor industry, and pursue technological progress and economic benefits while maintaining the sustainable development of the earth.